 Specialized technical terms related to streamflow, water-quality, and other hydrologic data, as used in this report, are defined below.
-Terms such as algae, water level, and precipitation are used in their common everyday meanings, definitions of which are given in standard dictionaries.
+Definitions of common terms such as algae, water level, and precipitation are given in standard dictionaries.
 Not all terms defined in this alphabetical list apply to every State.
-See also table for converting English units to International System (SI) Units.
-Other glossaries that also define water-related terms are accessible from http://water.usgs.gov/glossaries.html.
+See also table for converting inch/pound units to International System (SI) units on the inside of the back cover.